olliuhlbeck/sky-listings/README.md

 # Sky Listings - Full stack project

-A real estate React application that allows users to browse, search, and list properties.
-The application features secure user authentication and a responsive design.
-Aiming for a clean, intuitive UI built with React, TypeScript, and TailwindCSS.
+Sky Listings is a full-stack real estate application that allows users to browse, search, and list properties.
+It includes secure authentication, a responsive design, and an intuitive user experience built with React, TypeScript, and TailwindCSS on the frontend, and Node.js + Express + PostgreSQL on the backend.

 ### Screenshots